dazuma/toys/toys-core/docs/guide.md

 # Toys-Core User Guide

 Toys-Core is the command line tool framework underlying Toys.
-It can be used to create command line binaries using the internal Toys APIs.
+It can be used to create command line binaries by writing *Toys files*, similarly to how scripts are written for Toys.

 This user's guide covers everything you need to know to build your own command line binaries in Ruby using the Toys-Core framework.